N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

   4.  fill in like so
 ![alt text](<images/3 vnet 6.png>)
   1.  if you check the git bash window with the ping, you can see the app has stopped receiving packets because we've sent traffic to our NVA machine the traffic hasn't been forwarded to DB machine

-## Task: Research VM availability options on Azure

-#### What is an availability set?
-How do they work?
-Advantages/disadvantages?

-An availability set is a group feature that ensures VMs within the set are distributed across multiple isolated hardware resources.

-They work by dividing the physical severs within a data center into different Fault Domains.
-Each fault domain has it's own servers, network switches, power supplies so if there is a failure some servers will still be running.

-Advantages:
-Increased Uptime
-Resilience Against Single Points of Failure Cost-Effective
-Guaranteed Availability

-Disadvantages:
-Does Not Span Regions
-Limited to Single Data Center

-#### What is an availability zone?
-Why superior to an availability set?
-Disadvantages?
-An Availability Zone is a physically separate zone within an Azure region.
-Each zone has its own power, cooling, and networking, making it isolated from other zones in the region.

-Advantages
-Higher Fault Tolerance:
- Availability Zones protect against data center-level failures.
-VMs placed in different zones are isolated from each other geographically, offering protection against natural disasters or regional failures.

-Zone-level Redundancy:
- With Availability Zones, Azure guarantees a 99.99% Service Level Agreement for VMs.

-### What is a Virtual Machine Scale Set?
-What type of scaling does it do?
-How does it work?
-Limitations?

- A vm scale set allows you to automatically create and manage a group of identical, load-balanced VMs.
-It’s designed to automatically scale in response to demand.

-Horizontal scaling:

-Scale Out: This adds more instances of virtual machines (VMs) to handle increased demand.

-Scale In: This reduces the number of VM instances when the demand decreases.

-Vertical scaling:

-Scale Up: This increases the resources (CPU, memory, disk) allocated to the existing VMs without changing the number of instances.

-Scale Down: This decreases the resources allocated to the VMs when the high-performance requirements are no longer necessary.